Concerts and Recitals 6.7 - 6.11

 Junior or Senior projects can be a live performance project, or lecture/presentation with accompanying written document.
 It will be accepted through the following process:

-- A written proposal approved by the jury members and applied instructor.
+- A written proposal approved by the applied instructor and committee member(s).

 - Submission and approval of project at the jury or through presentation.

 6.9.
 Booking the Concert Hall for Recitals

 Music majors may use the Concert Hall for recitals.
 Information regarding reservations are detailed in the Student Recital Packet.